Bill Potts-Datema, DrPH, MS, MCHES®

-Dr. William Potts-Datema has served in education and public health for 39 years, including service from local to international levels.
-He has held a number of national leadership positions including Chief of the Program Development and Services Branch of the Centers for Disease Control and Prevention (CDC) Division of Adolescent and School Health, Director of Partnerships for Children’s Health at the Harvard T.H.
-Chan School of Public Health in Boston, Massachusetts, and Executive Director of the Society of State Leaders of Health and Physical Education in Washington, DC.
+Dr. William Potts-Datema has served in education and public health for 40 years, including service from local to international levels.
+He has held several national leadership positions in the United States including Chief of the Program Development and Services Branch of the Centers for Disease Control and Prevention (CDC) Division of Adolescent and School Health, Director of Partnerships for Children’s Health at the Harvard T.H.
+Chan School of Public Health in Boston, Massachusetts, and Executive Director of the Society of State Leaders of Health and Physical Education in Washington, D.C.

 Donna Videto, SUNY Distinguished Service Professor and Professor of Health, has worked in school health education and pedagogy for over 40 years.
 An AAHE Fellow and a CDC HECAT trainer, she is currently employed by SUNY College at Cortland where Donna teaches graduate and undergraduate students in health education.
 Donna has a number of national publications including Birch & Videto’s 2015 Promoting Health and Academic Success: The Whole School, Whole Community, Whole Child Approach.
 With over 150 national, regional and state level presentations at conferences and committee work for SOPHE, AAHE, and ASHA.
 Currently Donna serves as the Vice President of FAHE and is a member of the SOPHE National Committee on the Future of School Health Education.